 - Government-issued photo ID (MANDATORY to obtain your Bradley Photo ID)

-- A blanket (residence halls are air conditioned)
+- Extra blanket (residence halls are air conditioned)

 - An alarm clock